top of page

 LAMDA Exam Classes

-On Tuesdays, after school during term time, in Wanstead at Our Lady of Lourdes Parish Centre.
+On Wednesdays, after school during term time, in Westcliff-on-Sea at Kings Road United Reformed Church, Westcliff-on-Sea

-With a maximum of 6 children, each 20 week course will prepare the students for a LAMDA exam which will come at the end of the term.
+With a maximum of 7 children, each 20 week course will prepare the students for a LAMDA exam which will come at the end of the term.
 I am alternating LAMDA Acting and LAMDA Speaking of Verse and Prose exam courses.
-From 19th April 2022 I will begin a new Speaking of Verse and Prose exam course.
-The next LAMDA Acting exam course will begin in mid October.
 If you are interested in either please click on the link to put your child on the waiting list.

 Preparing for and taking LAMDA exams is great.
 Not only will children have their work seen and critiqued by an independent and internationally recognised judging body, the skills that they learn along the way will be invaluable throughout life.